Temtem-Interactive-Map/Temzone-Desktop/README.md

 This will start the Next.js development server, as well as the Electron application.

-As you make changes to your code, the development server will automatically reload the Electron window to reflect your changes.
+As you make changes to the code, the development server will automatically reload the Electron window to reflect the changes.

 ### Building for production